OrdinaryMagician/openponiko3/README.md

 ## About buildscripts
 OpenPONIKO 3.0 uses an AOS buildscript for compiling and linking.
 It requires Zsh and (by default, unless $CC is overriden) Clang.

+There's also a makefile (ew) for those who hate AOS buildscripts.
+(And it seems this is a lot of people)